OmkarBeloshe/OmkarBeloshe/README.md

 - 👋 Hi, I’m @OmkarBeloshe
 - 👀 I’m interested in ...
-Data Science Domain
+Database Domain
 - 🌱 I’m currently learning ...Data Science Skills
 - 💞️ I’m looking to collaborate on ...Nothing
 - 📫 How to reach me ...JST DM me on .Linkedin